 “My favorite part of working on Medea has to be a tie between learning everything I’ve learned during my time working on this project, including things I never thought I’d learn from making masks for a play, and meeting all the people connected to the play and how warm and welcoming they have been.
 Professor Cohen is absolutely the mother of the Greek Play here at Randolph, and everyone who participates will always be one of her chicks, even after graduation.

 “The bond between everyone is so special and close, there is really no way to put it into words unless you yourself experience that bond, It’s closer than that of teammates.
-It is more like an enormous extended family that only grows as time goes on.”Tags: amy cohen, center for ancient drama, classics, greek play, greek tragedy, Heather Granger, Jaelyn Evans, Jarred Scott, Lily Tacke, Michaela Hockenberry, quotables-classics, quotables-theatre, theatre
+It is more like an enormous extended family that only grows as time goes on.”Tags: amy cohen, center for ancient drama, classics, greek play, greek tragedy, Heather Granger, Jaelyn Evans, Jarred Scott, Lily Tacke, Michaela Hockenberry, performing arts, quotables-classics, quotables-theatre, theatre